edgedb/edgedb/docs/stdlib/pgvector.rst

 This can be used to store and efficiently retrieve text embeddings, such as those produced by OpenAI.

-The Postgres that comes packaged with the EdgeDB 3.0+ server includes ``pgvector``, as does EdgeDB Cloud.
+The Postgres that comes packaged with the Gel server includes ``pgvector``, as does Gel Cloud.
 It you are using a separate Postgres backend, you will need to arrange for it to be installed.

 To activate this new functionality you can use the :ref:`extension